 Let’s say that someone is searching for “Best Widget Provider”.
 That means we need to convince them that our widgets are the best.
-We can’t do that on a generic page with generic information on widgets.
+We can’t do that on a generic page with general information on widgets.

 But if we let them land on a variation of that page: